jksinton/Statistical-Districts/README.md

   * [US Census](https://api.census.gov/data/key_signup.html)
   * [Google Maps](https://developers.google.com/maps/)

-3. Set variables in settings files
+3. Set variables in settings files:
+  * Rename `example.settings.ini` to `settings.ini`; and put your Census API in this file
+  * Rename `static/js/example.settings.js` to `static/js/settings.js`; and put your Google Maps API key in in this file

+## Usage
-4. Build the stats from the Census Bureau with `python statbuilder.py`
+1. Build the stats from the Census Bureau with `python statbuilder.py`
   * Build the stats for a particular year:
     * `statbuilder.py --year 2014`
   * Build the stats for a given Congressional District: